DS3Lab/zuco-nlp/sentiment-analysis/README.md

-## How to run the "Passive Human Supervision" experiments

 ## Data

 In addition to the code in this repository, wou will need the following data: \
 	- The Google 300 dimensional embeddings from https://github.com/mmihaltz/word2vec-GoogleNews-vectors.
 The embedding file must be placed in the folder `embeddings/`. \
 	- The ZuCo data in their latest (January 2019) format.
-Those data must be placed in the `Data_to_preprocess` folder.
+Those data must be placed in the `Data_to_preprocess/` folder.
 Please contact the first author it you require this exact version of the data.

 ## Code